 For the Reverend Mother is the self-appointed leader of a small religious retreat, a secluded Priory, where she and her fellow Sisters can devote their lives to the Lord and seek atonement for their pasts.
 However, upon her arrival, Persephone is plagued with terrifying visions and soon realises that it’s not Salvation that awaits her, but a battle for her very soul itself…

 Heretiks will be available on DVD in the UK via Thunderbird Releasing on 27 May 2019.
 Vertical Entertainment is distributing the movie in the US as The Convent.

-Notwithstanding Michael Ironside’s anachronistic Canadian accent, plus a lead illogically named after a Greek goddess, Heretiks has an atmosphere that’s suffused with 17th century English moroseness.
+Notwithstanding Michael Ironside’s anachronistic Canadian accent, plus a lead illogically named after a Greek goddess, Heretiks undoubtedly has an atmosphere that’s suffused with 17th century English moroseness.

-Subdued lighting lends the right vibe at the gloomy priory where most of the intrigue and hysteria takes place, however the film fails to fully get to grips with the dementia of religious repression it depicts.
+Subdued lighting lends the right vibe to the gloomy priory where most of the intrigue and hysteria takes place, however, the film fails to fully get to grips with the dementia of religious repression it depicts.
 Elsewhere, slightly jerky camerawork is presumably intended to add verisimilitude, yet feels as if a reliable tripod was simply lacking.
 Unfortunately, the climactic conflagration is too dimply lit to fully appreciate the viscera on show.
 Amidst some uneven performances, Clare Higgins stands out as the Mother Superior.

 “There’s a final confrontation that attempts to wrap up the mystery, but given what happens isn’t drawn from clues in the proceeding eighty minutes it’s an entirely unedifying way to end things.
 This lack of coherence about what and whose fundamental problem is at the heart of Heretiks makes it drag.”
 Britflicks